xsiro/NewClockWork_Engine/README.md

 - DRAG & LOAD you can drag the 3D model that you want and ClockWorkEngine will load it (this also works with textures)

+- NEW SCENE implemented

+- HIERARCHY

+- FILESYSTEM and FOLDERS

+- MODEL EDITOR inside the scene

 ## Team members

 - Daniel Ruiz (xSiro) --> https://github.com/xsiro

 - Pol Cortés (PolCorTs) --> https://github.com/PolCorTs

 ## Controls